-Phillip, who showed a keen interest in the powder coating ovens process as he was introduced to workers at all stages from the drawing board to delivery, then unveiled a plaque to mark the opening.
+Phillip, who showed a keen interest in the Finishing Ovens process as he was introduced to workers at all stages from the drawing board to delivery, then unveiled a plaque to mark the opening.

 Brompton Bicycle moved to a bigger factory in West London in a drive to double output of the folding commuter bikes which carry its name.
 The company moved to the new facility in Greenford, West London, which is twice the size of its current factory in Brentford.
 The factory will allow Brompton to double it’s production to around 100,000 folding bikes per year.

 The Brompton company is a rare example of a UK bicycle manufacturer that has succeeded in competing with brands produced in Asia.
 It currently accounts for around 80pc of all British bicycle exports.